 This session was a review for her final, which was the next day.
 The topics covered were unit rates, proportions, percents, percent decrease and increase, simple interest, surface area, angles, word problems, negative numbers, probability, independent and dependent events, and sampling.

 The two students are both very smart.
 They are able to learn most of the topics I cover in a very short amount of time.
 Today, we worked on the first two pages of the general math test from last time.
 They both know a very high amount of math given their ages.
 For homework, please complete the second column of number sense, try to figure out 15 tricks.
 If you cannot find 15 tricks used in the column, please learn the rest of them from the website.

-How can Competition Math tutoring from Varsity Tutors help you succeed in Competition Math?
+How can Competition Math tutoring help you succeed?

 Varsity Tutors offers Competition Math tutoring.
 We’ll help you prepare for math competitions through one-on-one tutoring at your home in the comfort of your own home or another location of your choice.
 We have brilliant math tutors and they can help you advance your math proficiency many grade levels ahead.
 Competing and receiving tutoring for math competitions such as the AMC will develop skills that are valuable down the road.